-The energy strategy now results in site-wide carbon savings of 18.9% for the office element of the development and 19.3% for the retail element compared to a 2013 Building Regulations Compliant scheme.
+The energy strategy expects that the development will achieve site-wide carbon savings of 18.9% for the office element of the development and 19.3% for the retail element compared to a 2013 Building Regulations Compliant scheme.
 This is considered to be the maximum achievable.
 This falls short of the 35% reduction in carbon dioxide emissions against Part L 2013 required by London Plan Policy 5.2.
-There is therefore a shortfall of 26.76 tonnes to be off-set.
+There is therefore a shortfall of 26.76 tonnes to be offset.
 Based on a carbon off-set price of £95 per tonne, the required contribution to off-site carbon savings is £76,000 for the notional 30-year life of the development.
 This contribution is recommended to be secured by legal agreement.